-For Keepit to make a complete backup of a large amount of data – which means to have a backup copy of every file and object on a tenant – it may take days or weeks.
-Several times a day during this process, Keepit takes a snapshot of what data has been backed up up to that point.
-Each one of these snapshots is larger than the one before until it contains the tenant's complete dataset.
+When there is a large amount of data, it may take several days or even weeks to make a complete backup, i.e., to create a backup copy of every item on a tenant.
+And so several times a day during this process, Keepit takes a snapshot of what data has been backed up so far.
+Each partial snapshots is larger than the one before until it contains your complete dataset.

 How partial snapshots are marked